• Free shipping on all orders

 Akita Inu

-Image by: esmalen, Pixabay
+Image Credit: esmalen, Pixabay

 American Akitas vs Japanese Akitas

-Modern Japanese Akitas share relatively few genes with western dogs.
+Modern Japanese Akitas share relatively few genes with Western dogs.
 After being reconstructed, they are spitz-like in their characteristics with a fox-like head.
 After World War II, returning American military personnel brought back the larger, German Shepherd type while Japanese Akita owners focused on restoring the original breed.
 The larger American breed of Akita descends predominantly from the mixed Akita breed before the breed was restored.

 Up until today, American Akita fanciers have continued to breed dogs with larger builds and more intimidating appearances.
 In addition, American Akitas come in many colors, whereas Japanese Akitas are only ever red, white, or tawny brown.
 As a result, American Akitas are not considered true Akitas by Japanese standards.
 The American Kennel Club approved the Akita breed standard in 1972, making it a relatively new breed in the United States.